 Whatever your preference for protection, be it pouch, bag or hard case, we've rounded up the best options here.

-The best thing about the Nintendo Switch – after the fact that it has sole exclusivity of games like Super Mario Odyssey and The Legend of Zelda Breath of the Wild – is its portability.
-No train trip or long flight need bore you again when you own one of these babies.
-That said, it's a rough-and-tumble world out there and you'll need to protect your investment from all sorts of hazards.
+The best thing about the Nintendo Switch, after the fact that it has sole exclusivity of games like Super Mario Odyssey and The Legend of Zelda: Breath of the Wild, is its portability.
+But it's a rough-and-tumble world out there and you'll need to protect your investment from all sorts of hazards.

-Second problem: the phenomenal sales of the Nintendo Switch has attracted a ton of peripheral manufacturers – some of them great, others dodgy as anything.
+Second problem: the phenomenal sales of the Nintendo Switch have attracted lots of peripheral manufacturers, some of them great, others dodgy as anything.
 Fortunately, we're on hand to separate the wheat from the chaff when it comes to travel solutions.